Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 [Gasca R, Hoover R, Haddock SH.
 New symbiotic associations of hyperiid amphipods (Peracarida) with gelatinous zooplankton in deep waters off California.
 Journal of the Marine Biological Association of the United Kingdom.
 2015 May 1;95(03):503-11.](http://journals.cambridge.org/abstract_S0025315414001416)

 The goal of this project is to compare the evolutionary histories of hyperiid amphipods and their hosts in the ocean.
 To do so, I will build an association matrix from the literature above on interspecific interactions.
 In order to study the interactions from a phylogenetic perspective I will need a phylogeny for the hyperiid amphipods, and a phylogeny for gelatinous hosts.
-For the amphipods I will use the latest molecular phylogeny from [Hurt et al. 2013](http://www.sciencedirect.com/science/article/pii/S1055790313000031).
-For the host species, I will download the 18S gene sequences from NCBI Nucleotide GeneBank for the diversity of host species and build a gene tree to serve as a proxy for the species phylogeny.
+To do so, I will download the 18S gene sequences from NCBI Nucleotide GeneBank for the diversity of host and amphipod species and build two gene trees to serve as a proxy for each of the species phylogeny.

 From these data sources, I plan to: